anilkjajur/ticket-service/README.md

 ---
 1. Users are provided seats based on the availability.
 2. Seat numbers, Holding Time and Expiration Time.
-3. Hold time for the seats is 60 seconds.
-If the user doesn't reserve the seats before 60 seconds, then the holds are removed and user has to send a request again to hold the seats.
+3. Holding time for the seats is 60 seconds.
+If the user does not reserve the seats before 60 seconds, then the holds are removed and user has to send a request again to hold the seats.
 4. User can hold and reserve the seats based on hold id and customer email.

 ### Building Project